Automating Your Mailroom? Ask Yourself These 9 Questions First.

 2. What Is the Average Number of Pages in Each Envelope?

-When a mail item is received at our facility, each document inside the envelope is scanned sequentially, creating a single PDF or TIFF image.
-Each is then represented by a single index for organizational purposes, so that searching for just one ID retrieves the entire mail item.
+When we receive mail at our facility, we scan each document inside the envelope, creating a single PDF or TIFF image for your records.
+Each mail item is represented by a single index for easy organization, allowing you to search for and retrieve the entire mail item quickly.

 3. Do You Need the Envelopes Scanned?